darwino/darwino-documentation/Eclipse Setup.md

 Bellow are the instructions:

 1. Select Help > Install New Software.
-2. In the "Wok With:" field, enter the following URL:
+2. In the "Work With:" field, enter the following URL:
 	[http://builds.darwino.com/studio/nightly](http://builds.darwino.com/studio/nightly "Darwino Update Site")
 3. When prompted, enter your Darwino user and password.
+	*Use repo/darwinorepo if you don't have a specific one*
 4. In the Available Software dialog, select the Darwino Studio checkbox.
 5. In the next window, you'll see a list of the tools to be downloaded.
 Click Next.
 6. Read and accept the license agreements, then click Finish.